WICG/pending-beacon/explainers/beacon_api.md

 A DOM-based API was considered as an alternative to this approach.
 This API would consist of a new possible ‘beacon’ value for the ‘rel’ attribute on the link tag, which developers could use to indicate a beacon, and then use standard DOM manipulation calls to change the data, cancel the beacon, etc.

-The stateful JS API was preferred because (TODO: why was the stateful JS API preferred?
-RUM vendors prefer not to intrude on the DOM, other reasons?)
+The stateful JS API was preferred to avoid beacon concerns intruding into the DOM, and because a ‘DOM-based’ API would still require scripting in many cases anyway (populating beacon data as the user interacts with the page, for example).

-**BFCache-supported ‘onUnLoad’-like event**
+**BFCache-supported ‘unload’-like event**

-Another alternative is to introduce (yet) another page lifecycle event, that would be essentially onUnload, but supported by the BFCache - that is, its presence would not disable the BFCache, and the browser would execute this callback even on unload from the BFCache.
+Another alternative is to introduce (yet) another page lifecycle event, that would be essentially the “unload” event, but supported by the BFCache - that is, its presence would not disable the BFCache, and the browser would execute this callback even on eviction from the BFCache.
 This was rejected because it would require allowing pages frozen in the BFCache to execute a Javascript callback, and it would not be possible to restrict what that callback does (so, a callback could do things other than sending a beacon, which is not safe).
 It also doesn’t allow for other niceties such as resilience against crashes or batching of beacons, and complicates the already sufficiently complicated page lifecycle.